KBomba/profit-calc/README.md

 Uncheck/check the APIs that you want to use to get information about loads of coins, including stuff like difficulty and blockreward.
 CoinTweak and CoinWarz require personal API keys, please check below for more on that.

 - Custom coins:
-This gives the possibility to add your own coins if one of the coin info APIs don't have it yet.
+This gives the ability to add your own coins if one of the coin info APIs don't have it yet.
 Make sure Tag is correct!
 This should be unique to each coin and is used to search for on exchanges etc.
 Algo can be anything, but make sure it has an equivalent in the "Hashrates" screen, so it can be calculated properly.
 Difficulty and Block Reward are required.
 Block Time is only required when using the "NetHashRate" style for your algo.
 Use Price if none of the supported exchanges have your coin, but once a checked market API has it, it will ignore this price.

+- Json RPC:
+You can sync a custom coin here with a coin daemon/wallet-qt.
+Use it as if you would solomine, make sure port and IP are correct.
+Everything else is pretty straightforward.

 - Multipools:
 Currently checks the actual prices for NiceHash and historic data from PoolPicker.eu and Cryp.today.